tinkumani/wearhacks-leshan/README.md

 This repository is a clone of the Leshan source code with a few modifications.
 The modifications allow Leshan to be used as a LWM2M client with Nokia's [Motive® Connected Device Platform (CDP)](https://networks.nokia.com/solutions/connected-device-platform).

+(Your device doesnt support Java?
+Try [Wakaama](https://github.com/eclipse/wakaama), a C LWM2M library.
+The code structure and procedures are similar)

 All Source code is property of Eclipse.
 Thank you to Ramesh Pattabhiraman for the CDP workaround.

 ## BEFORE YOU START